Machismo: Domestic and sexual violence

 In many cases, a man's position of superiority over a female partner can lead him to gain control over different aspects of her life.
 Since women are viewed as subservient to men in many cultures, men often have power to decide whether his wife can work, study, socialize, participate in the community, or even leave the house.
 With little opportunity for attaining an income, minimal means to get an education, and the few people they have as a support system, many women become dependent on their husbands financially and emotionally.
 This leaves many women particularly vulnerable to domestic violence both because it is justified through this belief that men are superior and thus are free to express that superiority and because women cannot leave such an abusive relationship since they rely on their husbands to live.

-Gender roles

-The power difference in the relationship between a man and a woman not only creates the social norm of machismo, but by consequence also creates the social concept of marianismo. which is the idea that women are meant to be pure and wholesome.
-Marianismo derives its origins from Spanish Colonization, as many social constructs from Latin America do.
-It emphasizes the perfect femininity of a woman and her virginity.
-One could argue that in the similar manner of Patriarchy, the man is the head of the household while the "fragile" woman is submissive and tends to remain behind the scenes.
-This brings to focus the idea that women are inferior and are thus dependent on their husbands.
-As a result, they not only rely on their husbands for financial support, but in the social realm are put at the same level as "children under age 12, mentally ill persons, and spendthrifts" (265).
-By way of tradition, not only are women given limited opportunities in what they are able to do and to be, but they are also viewed as people that cannot even take care of themselves.
-Getting married provides a woman with security under her husband's success, but also entails a lifelong commitment towards serving her husband and her children.